-18/213 (8.4%) subjects tested positive for anti-VWF antibodies and 13/213 (6%) had VWF:CB inhibitors.
+Results: In total, 18 of the 213 (8.4%) subjects tested positive for anti-VWF antibodies and 13 of 213 (6%) had VWF:CB inhibitors.
 These 13 were among the 18 with anti-VWF antibodies.
-Of the five without VWF:CB inhibitors, three had non-neutralizing antibodies, one only inhibitor against VWF:GPIbM, and one could not be tested further.
-Ten of 13 subjects with VWF:CB inhibitors also had VWF:GPIbM inhibitors, 6 of which also had VWF:Ag inhibitors.
-Subjects with inhibitors were homozygous for VWF null-alleles (11/14), homozygous for a missense variant (1/14) or partially characterized (2/14).
+Of the 5 without VWF:CB inhibitors, 3 had non-neutralizing antibodies, 1 only inhibitor against VWF:GPIbM, and one could not be tested further.
+Ten of the 13 subjects with VWF:CB inhibitors also had VWF:GPIbM inhibitors, 6 of whom also had VWF:Ag inhibitors.
+Subjects with inhibitors were homozygous for VWF null alleles (11/14), homozygous for a missense variant (1/14), or partially characterized (2/14).

-Conclusions

-Anti-VWF antibodies were found in 8.4% of type 3 VWD subjects, whereas neutralizing VWF inhibitors were found in 6%, mainly in subjects homozygous for VWF null-alleles.
-Because inhibitors may be directed towards different VWF epitopes, their detection is dependent on the assay used.
+Conclusions: Anti-VWF antibodies were found in 8.4% of subjects with type 3 VWD, whereas neutralizing VWF inhibitors were found in 6%, mainly in subjects homozygous for VWF null alleles.
+Because inhibitors may be directed toward different VWF epitopes, their detection is dependent on the assay used.